blackccpie/kaggle-mnist/README.md

 The used dataset is based on the [official Kaggle MNIST dataset](https://www.kaggle.com/c/digit-recognizer/data), except that true classifications have been incorporated into *test.csv* in order to compute testing scores.

 This has been possible given the fact that the kaggle dataset is based on the [original MNIST dataset](http://yann.lecun.com/exdb/mnist), except that the total 70,000 samples has been splitted differently: 42,000 train samples + 28,000 test samples instead of 60,000 train samples + 10,000 test samples.

+##### Visualizing training

+I'm using [hualos](https://github.com/blackccpie/hualos) as a remote monitor, allowing to view the training progression on a web page (http://localhost:9000/).